nyaruka/phonenumbers/README.md

 # Rebuilding Metadata and Maps

-The `buildmetadata` command will fetch the latest XML file from the official Google repo and rebuild the go source files containing all the territory metadata, timezone and region maps. (you will need `svn` installed on your path)
+The `buildmetadata` command will fetch the latest XML file from the official Google repo and rebuild the go source files containing all the territory metadata, timezone and region maps.

 It will rebuild the following files:

- * `metadata_bin.go` - protocol buffer definitions for all the various formats across countries etc..
+ * `gen/metadata_bin.go` - protocol buffer definitions for all the various formats across countries etc..
- * `shortnumber_metadata_bin.go` - protocol buffer definitions for ShortNumberMetadata.xml
+ * `gen/shortnumber_metadata_bin.go` - protocol buffer definitions for ShortNumberMetadata.xml
- * `countrycode_to_region_bin.go` - information needed to map a contry code to a region
+ * `gen/countrycode_to_region_bin.go` - information needed to map a contry code to a region
- * `prefix_to_carrier_bin.go` - information needed to map a phone number prefix to a carrier
+ * `gen/prefix_to_carrier_bin.go` - information needed to map a phone number prefix to a carrier
- * `prefix_to_geocoding_bin.go` - information needed to map a phone number prefix to a city or region
+ * `gen/prefix_to_geocoding_bin.go` - information needed to map a phone number prefix to a city or region
- * `prefix_to_timezone_bin.go` - information needed to map a phone number prefix to a city or region
+ * `gen/prefix_to_timezone_bin.go` - information needed to map a phone number prefix to a city or region

 ```bash
 % go install github.com/nyaruka/phonenumbers/cmd/buildmetadata